-The application for our 2022 Cohort is open until March 19, 2021!
+Applications for our 2022 Cohort are now closed.
 For more information about the fellowship experience, who we’re looking for and the application process, please see our FAQ.

 The Civic Media Fellowship, based at the USC Annenberg Innovation Lab with amazing support from the John D. and Catherine T. MacArthur Foundation, empowers artists, creators, storytellers, organizers, and others working at the intersections of media, technology and culture to further hone their practice through 9.5 months of exploration and collaboration with a dynamic, diverse, and amazing cohort of Fellows.